ambatiajay/git-demo/README.md

 ## Ipsum Below

-Lakehsow starters for the 2022-23 season: Kyrie, x, Bron, AD, x
+Lakehsow stars for the 2022-23 season: Kyrie, Bron, AD

 ## update readme and add/commit at the same time